 On May 26, 2011, Greg was heading back to base with his platoon after leading a foot patrol, when he was hit by an improvised explosive device (IED).
 Greg lost both of his legs and part of his right arm.
 His soldiers kept him alive while they waited 30 minutes for the MEDEVAC helicopter to arrive.

-Today Greg is a medical student at Harvard Medical School and is living alone in a small dorm room.
-He is looking forward to the accessibility that a specially adapted smart home will provide him and Jazmine as they start a family together.
+Today Greg is a medical student at Harvard Medical School and living with Jazmine in an apartment in Boston.
+They are expecting a baby in February.
+He looks forward to the accessibility that a specially adapted smart home will provide as they start a family together.